Yuri05/developer-docs/ospsuite-r-specifics/best-practices-r.md

-# Best Practices R

-## Introduction

-In this part of the documentation we will present a compilation of useful information for R-developers.
+## Compilation of useful information for R-developers.

 ### theme